JIAQING-XIE/IAML-Assignments/IAML_CW1/Readme.md

 1(f) Report MSE between predicted and raw data.
 Used packages: ```python sklearn.metrics.mean_squared_error ```

 1(g) Using the equation y = Wx + b, plot MSE between the predicted and raw data.
 All 100 points in total.
 Used packages: ```python matplotlib.pyplot```

+## Question 2
+2(a) You should first preprocess the data into the wanted values by the transformation equation.
+Then used linear model to fit it.
+Used packages: ```python sklearn.preprocessing.PolynomialFeatures``` and ```python sklearn.linear_model.LinearRegression```

+2(b) Report Mean Squared Error, as detailed in Q1.
+Used packages:```python sklearn.metrics.mean_squared_error ```

+2(c) When model hyper-parameter M equals to 3 or 4, they result in almost the same performance and they fit the data well.
+This can be found in the plot shown in part (a) where fitted curves under these two models are overlapped.
+Both two models are better than models with M = 1 and M = 2.
+I would choose the model with M = 3.
+Firstly it reaches almost the best performance among all four models.
+Secondly, compared to the fourth model, it has fewer calculation time with the time complex- ity O(N3).
+It really matters when numbers of input data are large.
+Moreover, using the model with M = 4 may cause over-fitting problem when encountering unseen data while applying the model with M = 1 and M = 2 can cause under-fitting problem.

+2(d) Just like the process in 2(a).
+Be careful with the concatenation!!!